AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Field_Mappings.md

 # Field Mappings

 A `FieldMapping` contains information on the source on every field of data in the data view.
 For each field in the data view, there is a corresponding `FieldMapping`.
-Within each field mapping, the list of `DataMapping`s shows the source of data for each group.
-There is one `DataMapping` per group, since the number of distinct data source for each field equals to the number of groups in the resolved data view.
+Within each field mapping, the list of `DataMapping`s show the source of data for each group.
+There is one `DataMapping` per group, since the number of distinct data sources for each field equals the number of groups in the resolved data view.
 Inspecting the field mapping resource after defining the data view is a good way to confirm that the output data view does contain the data-of-interest prior to data generation.

 ## Interpreting Field Mapping